-How is the Fellowship Program Responding to COVID-19?
+How did the Fellowship Program Respond to COVID-19?

 We believe strongly that fellows should be doing procedures or clinical rotations with utmost safety considerations.
 We carefully considered how fellows would take care of patients with COVID-19 or persons under investigation (PUIs).
 We wanted to balance fellow physical safety and mental well-being, as well as concerns about availability of personal protective equipment (PPE).
 We wanted to ensure adequate procedural education, and also minimize risk to fellows, and preserve the principle that the most experienced provider should do the majority of procedures.

 Given these considerations, during different rotations, we thoughtfully made policies that we iteratively revised with fellow and faculty feedback to decide how fellows would staff rotations and be involved in procedural training.
 Since these policies are constantly changing with the caseload in San Francisco, we made detailed surge planning.